swcarpentry/shell-novice/episodes/02-filedir.md

 ~~~
 {: .output}

-`-a` stands for "show all";
+`-a` stands for 'show all';
 it forces `ls` to show us file and directory names that begin with `.`,
 such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory)
 As you can see,
 it also displays another special directory that's just called `.`,
-which means "the current working directory".
+which means 'the current working directory'.
 It may seem redundant to have a name for it,
 but we'll see some uses for it soon.